vallematteo/vallematteo.github.io/index.md

 **About Me:**

-I am a PhD Candidate in Economics at the University of Amsterdam.
+I am a PhD Candidate at the University of Amsterdam.
 I am jointly affiliated with the [**Amsterdam School of Economics**](https://ase.uva.nl/) and the [**Computational Science Lab (CSL)**](https://uva.computationalscience.nl/).

 <br/>